SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED+BACKSTAGE]script-integrated_ver1.md

 <font color=blue>*(switch the page)*</font>
 <font color = orange>*(Lights on on the right)*</font>
+<font color=violet>*(D.F. and L.bum already on stage)*</font>

 D.F. <font color=grey>*(pounding bank notes onto the counter)*</font> 490, 495, 500 pounds.

 L.bum: Thank you, your grace.

 D.F.
-Not at all. <font color=grey>*(becoming more and more angry, but still speaking in a calm tone)*</font> What I require is a definitive explanation of this yankee American's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs!
-Now, I want my old suite back.
-If we don't stand up to these Yankee upstarts, they'll be treading all over us.
+Not at all. <font color=grey>*(becoming more and more angry, but still speaking in a calm tone)*</font> What I require is a definitive explanation of this yankee American's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs WITHOUT ANY WARNING, just because he has a million-pound-note!
 It's a question of principle.

-L.bum: He's a public figure, your grace, of considerable standing.
+L.bum: <font color=grey>*(Refutes)*</font> He's a public figure, your grace, of considerable standing.

 D.F.
 Stuff and nonsense!
 How do you know he is a millionaire!
 Nothing but hearsay!
-Well, if you don't get him out of that suite, Lloyd, I will do it by myself.<font color=grey>*(irritated, angrily leaving the counter, walking into the cloakroom)*</font>
+Well, if you don't get him out of that suite, Lloyd, I will do it by myself. <font color=grey>*(irritated, angrily leaving the counter, walking into the cloakroom)*</font>

 <font color=blue>*(switch the page)*</font>
 <font color=orange>*(Lights on on the left, while lights out on the right)*</font>
+<font color=violet>*(L.bum off the stage, Renie onto stage)*</font>

+<font color=grey>*(D.F. walks over to the cloakroom; Renie is doing her routine work in the cloakroom)*</font>

 D.F.: <font color=grey>*(whispering to Renie, but still loud enough to be perceived by the audience)*</font> I'd like you to play a joke on Henry Adams.
 Conceal his bank note when you are doing the cleanup.